black-studio/black-studio-tinymce-widget/readme.txt

 == Changelog ==

+= 1.3.1 =
+* Renamed the widget to "Visual Editor" for better user friendliness
+* Fixed compatibility issue with FirmaSite Theme Enhancer plugin

 = 1.3.0 =
 * Added support for smilies conversion (based on the general Wordpress option)
 * Updated styling to match the new default Wordpress editor appearence
-* Refactoring of PHP and JS code to be compliant with Wordpress coding standard
+* Refactoring of PHP and JS code to be compliant to Wordpress coding standard
 * Fixed compatibility issue with Wordpress 3.9 alpha and TinyMCE 4.0
 * Fixed compatibility issue with Jetpack / After the Deadline plugin
 * Fixed editor behavior on widget title clicks